different-ai/embedbase/README.md

 `docker-compose up`

-## Usage

 ## Customisation

 ### Authentication

-Right now we just support simple firebase auth.
+Right now, we just support simple firebase auth.
 We'll be adding more integrations as we go.

 `config.yaml`
 ```yaml